This white pizza sauce recipe might change the way you make homemade pizzas. The sauce is creamy and flavorful.

 So this post is a review of Joe Beddia’s white pizza sauce recipe which I followed as written.
 But I will give you my recommendations for making this and share my pizza dough recipe which makes a crispy, thin crust.

-The white pizza sauce recipe has heavy cream, fresh basil, fennel fronds, chives, garlic, lemon zest and juice, a bit of red pepper flakes and salt and pepper.
+The white pizza sauce recipe has heavy cream, fresh basil, fennel fronds, chives, garlic, lemon zest and juice, a few red pepper flakes, and salt and pepper.
 A nice combination of flavorful ingredients.

-The recipe made a ton of the white pizza sauce.
+The recipe made a ton of white pizza sauce.
 Like enough for 4 or 5, 14″ pizzas.
-I’m going to present a reduced quantity recipe for you to use, since the pizza crust recipe I use makes two 14 to 16 inch crusts.
+I’m going to present a reduced quantity recipe for you to use since the pizza crust recipe I use makes two 14 to 16-inch crusts.

-The sauce turns quite liquidy in the oven as you can see from the first photo.
+The sauce turns quite liquid in the oven as you can see from the first photo.
 By all means, use parchment paper under the pizza which will catch any overflowing sauce.

-The toppings used where just curly kale and red onions.
-They were a perfect compliment to the sauce and mozzarella cheeses.
-Mary Jo and I made a second pie and added thin sliced tomatoes.
+The toppings used were just curly kale and red onions.
+They were a perfect complement to the sauce and mozzarella cheese.
+Mary Jo and I made a second pie and added thinly sliced tomatoes.
 It turned out that the taste was good, but the fresh tomatoes let off lots of juice when cooked which made the pizza wet and sloppy.
-I think that sun dried tomatoes could be chopped up and incorporated with the sauce and that combination would be good without adding extra moisture.
+I think that sun-dried tomatoes could be chopped up and incorporated with the sauce and that combination would be good without adding extra moisture.

 I’ll be making this white pizza sauce recipe again and making this pizza, kale and fennel fronds and all!

 - 2 cups all purpose flour

 - 1 pkg Active dry yeast, (2 1/4 tsp)